website hit counter

 New Members Coffee Mornings

-We hope that this will be an opportunity for new members to get to know one another, the committee and some of the group leaders and find out more about what is on offer.
+Newly joined members will be invited to attend a coffee morning.
+We hope that this will be an opportunity for new members to get to know one another, the committee and some of the group leaders in addition to finding out more about what is on offer.